 - Ramaphosa, C. 2017.
 Cattle of Ages.
 Johannesburg: Jacana.
 See also the Agribook.Digital blog “Of cattle and men“.

 - A National Working Group for Farm Animal Genetic Resources has been established to strengthen the coordination of animal genetic resources.
-Find the Parliamentary Monitoring Group notes (September 2017) on the DAFF parliamentary committee report back at https://pmg.org.za/committee-meeting/24951/.
+Find the Parliamentary Monitoring Group notes (September 2017) on the then DAFF parliamentary committee report back at https://pmg.org.za/committee-meeting/24951/.